 17.2 Applicable to Shift work on Industrial Projects within the Province of Ontario

-a) When an employee has been scheduled by the Employer to work the entire work week but loses a day’s work (or part thereof) due to a change in his shift during such work week, he will be paid that day’s wages (or part thereof) up to a maximum of eight (8) hours pay as a result of the shift change.
+a) When an employee has been scheduled by the Employer to work the entire work week but loses a day’s work (or part thereof) due to a change in their shift during such work week, they will be paid that day’s wages (or part thereof) up to a maximum of eight (8) hours pay as a result of the shift change.

 b) When shift work outside the normal hours is worked, payment shall be on the basis as set out in 17.2 c).